 List of Police Officer Equipment

 Police officers are everyday heroes who sacrifice their lives on a daily basis.
 Police officers work in a collective effort to ensure serve and protect citizens.
 A career in law enforcement isn’t easy, and police work is filled with rigorous physical and emotional demands.
 Preparation and training is top priority for a police officer and the right police officer equipment is critical.

 Officers in police departments throughout the United States must be fitted with standard equipment to help protect themselves and citizens against any and all encounters they may encounter.
 The following list of police officer equipment represents the items that officers may carry while on duty.
 The items may be physically carried, fastened to a utility belt, or stored in the police vehicle.
-See List of Police Vehicle types for more information.
+See the list of Police Vehicle types for more information.
 It is important to note that officers do not carry all of these items at the same time.

 Police officers may carry a supply of extra ammunition in case they need to reload their firearm.
 The ammunition can be stored on the duty belt or in a magazine pouch.
 Additional rounds of ammunition may be stored in the patrol vehicle.

 Although they are not part of the standard police uniform, police body cameras are becoming much more popular these days.
 Law enforcement departments that have begun using the devices found a substantial decrease in complaints about police behavior.